Stay Awake Side Effects

 Applies to caffeine: solution

-Along with its needed effects, caffeine (the active ingredient contained in Stay Awake) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, caffeine (the active ingredient contained in Stay Awake) may cause unwanted side effects that require medical attention.

 - fast heartbeat